-- 1. Acute sciatica lasts less than 6 weeks and may be self-limiting with little or no impact on the patient's work, - 2.
-Resistant sciatica persists beyond 6 weeks and has a tremendous impact upon the patient's working ability and - 3.
-Chronic sciatica present for more than 12 months
+- 1. Acute sciatica lasts less than 3 months and may be self-limiting with little or no impact on the patient's lifestyle - 2.
+Chronic sciatica persists beyond 3 months and has a tremendous impact upon the patient's lifestyle and working ability - 3.
+Resistant sciatica present for more than 12 months

 Although the duration of pain may vary considerably, and the natural history of sciatica is favourable within one year, many patients have pain that persists beyond 6 weeks which could have considerable impact upon the employment market and patients' lives.
-It is generally accepted that pain persisting beyond 6 weeks is unlikely to get better imminently and would require patient investigation and treatment.
+It is generally accepted that pain persisting beyond 6 weeks is unlikely to get better imminently and would require further patient investigation and treatment.
 Treatment options include drugs, injections of drug combinations into the spine and surgical techniques to remove the prolapsed disc.